-Relaxation training is another approach to counterbalance the stress response.
-Relaxation training moves its self-awareness focus to the body, in which you pay close attention to your breath or muscles so that you actually reduce tension.
+Another approach to counterbalance the stress response is relaxation training, which moves its focus to the body.
+The goal is to pay close attention to your breath or muscles so that you actually reduce tension.
 And where the body goes, so does the mind, creating thoughts that are slower or more pleasant.
 Common relaxation techniques include:

 - Progressive Muscle Relaxation: In this approach, you squeeze and relax your muscles, one muscle group at a time, while focusing intently on their sensations and physical states.
-The goal here is to learn to tell the difference between various muscle states so that when you sense muscle tension coming on, it becomes a cue to counteract it with a relaxation response.
-When overseen by a healthcare professional for guidance, progressive muscle relaxation has been shown to reduce both migraine frequency and days per month by over 40 percent.
+The goal here is to learn to tell the difference between various muscle states.
+That way, when you sense muscle tension coming on, it becomes a cue to counteract it with a relaxation response.
+When guided by a healthcare professional, progressive muscle relaxation has been shown to reduce both migraine frequency and days per month by over 40 percent.

 If you’re wondering which technique you should work on to reduce how stress affects the mind and body—mindfulness vs. relaxation training—bear in mind that one technique isn’t better than the other, it’s just a question of having the right tool for the job.
 Typically, the mental work of meditation is the best tool for migraine prevention, while the physicality of relaxation makes it the best tool for when you’re in the throes of migraine.
 Bottom line: If you work on both approaches, you’ll have both at your disposal for when you need them.